Redruth R.F.C.: Support

-As one of the traditional rugby powerhouses in Cornwall, Redruth are also one of the best supported, second only to the Cornish Pirates, and, despite mixed fortunes over the past decade, they were the best supported club in National League 2 South, having topped the attendance charts every year since they arrived in the division during the 2011–12 season.
-Although the Recreation Ground no longer sees the huge crowds of yesteryear (even for Cornwall games), the 4,000 that attended Redruth's playoff victory against Macclesfield remains the club's best crowd for a competitive fixture over the past couple of decades.
-The club also still draws large crowds in excess of 1,000 for the traditional yearly fixture against neighbours Camborne.
+As one of the traditional rugby powerhouses in Cornwall, Redruth topped attendance charts in National League 2 South after entering the division during the 2011–12 season.
+The reported crowd of 4,000 that attended Redruth's playoff victory against Macclesfield remains the club's best crowd for a competitive fixture in recent times.
+The club also draws large crowds in excess of 1,000 for the traditional yearly fixture against neighbours Camborne.

-Below is a summary of the club's league attendance since the 2000–01 season.
-The club enjoyed its best crowds during the 2008–09 season in the old National Division Two, thanks to derby games against fellow Cornish clubs, Launceston and Mounts Bay, both of which drew crowds in excess of 2,000.
-In recent years attendances at the Recreation Ground have fallen as the club has found itself without a Cornish league derby following the relegation of Launceston at the end of the 2015–16 season.
+The table below is a summary of the club's league attendance since the 2000–01 season.
+The club received its highest attendance during the 2008–09 season in the former National Division Two, in part due to crowds in excess of 2,000 during derby games against Launceston and Mounts Bay.